proseLA/authorizenet_cim/README.md

 # authorizenet_cim
-CIM Module for authorizenet for zencart this is a new version of the authorizenet.net API module.  currently, you MUST have CIM enabled on your authorize.net account for this module to work.  it is for keeping a credit card on file for the customer to use for future purchases.  the credit card is tokenized and stored on authorize.net servers.
+CIM Module for authorizenet for zencart. this is a new version of the authorizenet.net API module.  currently, you MUST have CIM enabled on your authorize.net account for this module to work.  it is for keeping a credit card on file for the customer to use for future purchases.  the credit card is tokenized and stored on authorize.net servers.

 the code repurposes some code from the super orders ZC module which does not seem to be active.  it is NOT meant as a replacement for that module.  it may play nice with super orders.  i do not know, i have not tested.  i have modified all of the namespaces, so that hopefully they can place nice together.